luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

 And, when any pebble hits the edge of the screen, we'll remove it from the game.

-!!! tip "Add the highlighted lines
+!!! tip "Add the highlighted lines"

 ```js hl_lines="5 11 12 17 18 19 20 21 22"
 update_player() {